ZingyAwesome/easylists-for-pihole/README.md

 3. Scroll down until you see a box that says 'Enter one URL per line to add new ad lists'

-4. Paste the URL of EasyList:
+4. Paste the URL of EasyList (or a country specific list):
 ```
 https://raw.githubusercontent.com/0Zinc/easylists-for-pihole/master/easylist.txt
 ```